-Chambers USA – America’s Leading Business Lawyers 2016 ranks Mr. Burns as a leading White Collar attorney in the District of Columbia.
-Who’s Who Legal and Global Investigations Review (GIR) recognized him as a 2016 leading investigations lawyer, deemed "excellent" for his work across "federal, state, and regulatory investigations".
-In 2015, Who’s Who Legal also recognized Mr. Burns as a leading lawyer in the area of Business Crime Defense.
-Mr. Burns has also been selected by Super Lawyers magazine for five consecutive years.
+Mr. Burns has been recognized by Chambers USA – America’s Leading Business Lawyers as a leading White Collar attorney in the District of Columbia and Who’s Who Legal and Global Investigations Review (GIR) recognized him as a leading investigations lawyer, deemed “excellent” for his work across “federal, state, and regulatory investigations”.
+Who’s Who Legal also recognized Mr. Burns as a leading lawyer in the area of Business Crime Defense.

 Mr. Burns graduated in 1995 from Columbia Law School, where he was a Harlan Fiske Stone Scholar and an Articles Editor of the Columbia Business Law Review.
 He received his Bachelor of Arts degree in economics from Boston College in 1991.